How do I breastfeed my baby?

 Good attachment means a mouthful of breast.
 When you look down you will see that your baby has a really big mouthful of breast.
-Your baby’s chin, because she has come in chin first, will really be closely pressed into the breast and her bottom lip will actually be turned out (but you won’t be able to see that from above).
+Your baby’s chin – because they have come in chin first – will really be closely pressed into the breast and their bottom lip will actually be turned out (but you won’t be able to see that from above).

 Good attachment means big cheeks.
-As your baby feeds you will see her cheeks get nice and big because her mouth is full of breast.
-Your baby’s chin should be pressing into the breast, with full cheeks for her, no pain for you and a steady sucking rhythm.
+As your baby feeds you will see their cheeks get nice and big because their mouth is full of breast.
+Your baby’s chin should be pressing into the breast, with full cheeks for them, no pain for you and a steady sucking rhythm.

 Good attachment means swallowing sounds.
 You may be able to hear your baby swallowing milk.

 Lots of mums worry about their baby’s nose being pressed against the breast.
 But as your baby approaches the breast they will want to throw their head back and come in chin first.
 As the baby approaches with their chin, the nose is free.
 So even if you’ve got quite big breasts you should not need to hold your breast away from your baby’s nose.
 If your baby is free to throw back their head then they will simply pull away from you if they can’t breathe.
 It makes sense if you think about it – if they can’t breathe, they won’t stay there!

 - Hold your baby close, tummy to tummy, supporting their neck but allowing their head to move.

 - Your baby needs to start with their nose opposite your nipple.

 - Your baby’s head should be free to tilt back.